pylipp/financeager/README.md

     > fina update 1 --name "McKing Burgers" --value -18.59

+To unset the end date of a recurrent entry use a special indicator: `--end -`

 *Remove* an entry by specifying its ID (visible in the output of the `list` command).
 This removes the `burgers` entry:

     > fina remove 1